-For students interested in a broader understanding of theological questions or in preparation for some form of church ministry, there are several special programs: a minor in theology, a major or double major, and a major with a concentration in a particular area of ministry: youth, liturgical, social or catechetical (religious education).
-Special programs for adult students offer a certificate in theological studies, a lay-ministry certificate (see the Lifelong Learning part of this Bulletin for the T.I.P.S. program), as well as the graduate theology degrees and certificates (see Graduate section of Bulletin).
+For students interested in a broader understanding of theological questions or in preparation for some form of church ministry, there are several special programs: a minor in theology, a major or double major, and a certificate in ministry.
+Special programs for adult students offer a certificate in theological studies, a certificate in ecclesial ministry (see the Continuing Studies section of this Bulletin), as well as the graduate theology degrees and certificates (see Graduate section of Bulletin).
 In addition to regular course offerings, a complete introduction to Catholic faith and practice (as preparation for confirmation or for entrance into the Church) is offered by the RCIA program, sponsored jointly with Campus Ministry.